spookieoli/VreeDB/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Please use Docker to compile / install VectoriaDB (WARNING!
-VECTORIADB IS IN EARLY ALPHA - DONT USE IT IN PRODUCTION!):
+VREEDB IS IN EARLY ALPHA - DONT USE IT IN PRODUCTION!):
 - git clone https://github.com/spookieoli/VreeDB
 - docker build -t vreedb .
 - docker run -p 8080:8080 vreedb